 Racing (Cruising Class)

 Join us for an exciting time!
 The races are open to HTSC members and non-members alike.
 There is no entry fee.
-Your boat will be given a handicap using PHRF and Portsmouth as a guideline (see details below to request one).
+Your boat will be given a handicap using your PHRF and a Portsmouth time-on-adjustment (see details below to request one).
 You will be racing with a most eclectic fleet of mono-hulls, multi-hulls, sloops, schooners, ketches, catboats and classic Bahamian workboats: All race together for an exciting time with the emphasis on having fun.